randreu27/Chatbot-Ultra-Pro-Max-Energy-CUPME/README.md

 ## ✨ Features

-- **Voice Recognition**: Supports voice input for hands-free interaction with the chatbot
 - **Knowledge-Grounded Responses**: Leverages RAG to provide accurate responses based on Siemens Energy documentation
 - **Context-Aware Conversations**: Maintains context throughout the conversation
 - **Real-time Interaction**: Offers fast response times for enhanced user experience
 - **Chat History**: Maintains conversation history for reference
-- **User-Friendly Interface**: Intuitive web interface for easy interaction
+- **User-Friendly Web Interface**: Features an intuitive extension embedded in the web interface for seamless interaction.
+- **Voice Interaction**: Supports both voice input and text-to-speech output for hands-free communication.
+- **Multilingual Support**: Communicates in English, Spanish, Catalan, and Chinese.
+- **Customizable Interface**: Allows users to adjust text size and toggle dark mode for better accessibility.

 ## 🏗️ Architecture
 The application follows a RAG (Retrieval-Augmented Generation) architecture:

-- Vector Database: Stores embeddings of the knowledge base documents
+- **Vector Database**: Stores embeddings of the knowledge base documents
-- Retriever: Finds relevant documents based on the user query
+- **Retriever**: Finds relevant documents based on the user query
-- LLM Integration: Uses a language model to generate responses based on retrieved context
+- **LLM Response Generator**: Uses a language model to generate responses based on retrieved context
+- **LLM Translator**: Translates user queries and chatbot responses to and from the target language, enabling more accurate retrieval using a monolingual embeddings model.
-- Web Interface: Provides a clean interface for users to interact with the chatbot
+- **Web Interface**: Provides a clean interface for users to interact with the chatbot

 ## ⚙️ Technology Stack